ajorkowski/redis-model/README.md

 blogInstance.content 'content'
 blogInstance.unlock (err) ->
 	# All values saved in one call - this is much faster than saving each individually

+blogInstance.setAll { url: 'url', date: 'date', content: 'content' }, (err) ->
+	# All values are saved in one call here too
 ```

 ### Installation